-Estuarine infilling affects barrier translation by influencing estuarine accommodation space.
-High rates of estuarine infilling favour shallow estuaries with limited accommodation space whereas low rates of estuarine accretion are typically associated with deeper estuaries, which provide a larger accommodation space.
-The estuarine accommodation space in turn determines the volume of sand required to maintain a barrier of constant width during transgression.
-More sand must be transported to the backbarrier if the estuarine accommodation space is relatively large.
+Bay and marsh infilling affects barrier translation by influencing bay accommodation space.
+High rates of bay infilling favour shallow bays and wide marsh platforms with limited accommodation space whereas low rates of bay accretion are typically associated with deeper bays and narrow or non-existent marsh platforms, which provide a larger accommodation space.
+The bay accommodation space in turn determines the volume of sand required to maintain a barrier of constant width during transgression.
+More sand must be transported to the backbarrier if the bay accommodation space is relatively large.
 This results in more shoreface transgression because the sand deposited in the backbarrier comes from shoreface erosion.
-Conversely high rates of estuarine infilling are associated with lower rates of shoreface transgression during a period of SLR.
+Conversely, high rates of bay infilling are associated with lower rates of shoreface transgression during a period of SLR.

-5: Installing GEOMBEST
+5: Installing GEOMBEST+

-GEOMBEST is written in Matlab and reads in a series of Excel files containing the input data for simulations.
-Accordingly, both Matlab and Excel software are required to run GEOMBEST.
-The current version of GEOMBEST requires Matlab v.
+GEOMBEST+ is written in Matlab and reads in a series of Excel files containing the input data for simulations.
+Accordingly, both Matlab and Excel software are required to run GEOMBEST+.
+The current version of GEOMBEST+ requires Matlab v.
 7.0.4 and Excel 2003.
-To use GEOMBEST first set up a directory "C:\GEOMBEST" and then create subdirectories titled "Input1", "Input2", "Input3", "Input4", etc. "Output1", "Output2", "Output3", "Output4", etc. and "Program."
-The "Program" directory stores the GEOMBEST function files.
-All GEOMBEST Matlab files must be copied to this directory.
+To use GEOMBEST+ first set up a directory "C:\GEOMBEST+" and then create subdirectories titled "Input1", "Input2", "Input3", "Input4", etc. "Output1", "Output2", "Output3", "Output4", etc. and "Program."
+The "Program" directory stores the GEOMBEST+ function files.
+All GEOMBEST+ Matlab files must be copied to this directory.
 The "Input" and "Output" directories contain the input and output data for simulations.
 You may specify as many input and output folders as you like.
 Multiple input and output directories will allow you to run multiple simulations simultaneously on a single computer.